-Store Manager for PrestaShop provides wide categories management possibilities by enabling you to massively add and edit categories either with assigned to them products or independently uploading category information.
+Store Manager for PrestaShop provides wide categories management possibilities by enabling you to massively add and edit categories either with assigned products or independently uploading category information.

 However, sometimes store owners are reporting problems setting up their store categories in PrestaShop.
 This is especially annoying when it happens when you are adding categories and goods assigned to them massively and later on discover that you need to edit each.